oiax/tgweb/README.md

 ### Component files

-A _components_ is a template file that can be embedded in pages, segments, articles and layouts.
+A _components_ is a template file that can be embedded in pages, segments, components, articles and layouts.
-However, embedding a component in another is not allowed.

 Components are placed in the `src/components` subdirectory of the working directory.